Archive for October, 2005

 It turns out Roger and his sister Emily and Grandma intervened on my behalf to Peter Pan and Captain Bat, saying that I didn’t know what was happening, that I just got back from California.

 Peter Pan and Captain Bat convinced the cop that this was the truth.
 So they let me go.
-Making a hasty yet respectful exit as possible I stood on the sidewalk outside the house and looked at the sewer grating, wondering if it was possible to jump in and retrieve Lazarus.
+Making a hasty yet respectful exit as possible I stood on the sidewalk outside the house and looked at the sewer grating, wondering if it was possible to jump in and retrieve the Lazarus weed.

 I just got in my car and drove off, never looking back.